Gabrielle-Bocquaire/m1-R-T/index_2.md

 >>**Important**:
  Note that Silvester lives with a male cat, Tigger but she is not fond of sharing her territory with other cats.
 So, it will be better not to have another companion at home!
+>**Sylvester** is a two-year-old female, she has a splendid shade of colours as you can see!